Jessica Ewing: Career

 Ewing also helped launch iGoogle, which let users customize the Google homepage.
 Fast Company named her one of Google’s “12 Most Innovative Minds”.

 In 2009, Ewing left Google and moved to Hawaii to begin work on a novel.

-Literati

 Upon finishing her novel, Ewing began reaching out to literary agents and publishing houses but found the experience incohesive.
 The publishing process, she thought, could be better organized.
 To address this concern, Ewing built a platform designed to connect writers with publishers and agents.
 This platform was called Excerpt.

 Throughout the process of pitching to investors, Ewing’s platform went through several different iterations.
 Eventually, Ewing decided to narrow her focus to children’s books, and in 2016, she founded the company called Literati.
 Ewing is the CEO.